Irish Aid

 We will partner with the government, as well as national and local non-governmental organisations to;

-Our project here will reach 18,900 people directly.
+Our projects here will reach 18,900 people directly.
 These people include women, youth and people living with disabilities from communities which are prone to climate shocks and natural disasters.

 We will partner with local non-governmental organisations to help vulnerable communities to;